 Today I have come full circle, sailing a Laser again after 35 years on the water.
 This second Laser is my 11th boat.
 This time I had to wear a wet suit because the water is cold at 12*C or even lower in winter.

 There was a time when I did not sail at all because I injured my back.
 I also stopped playing golf at about the same time due to a sore knee joint and declining health, in general.

 That was no good at all.
-My back got worse and I became addicted to Face Book, checking posts every 5 minutes or whenever the computer goes [ping].
+With all that sitting down, my back got worse and I became addicted to Face Book, checking posts every 5 minutes or whenever the computer goes [ping].
 I was very depressed, waiting for my wheel chair.
 I stopped travelling home to see relatives.
-Life was not worth living when you are waiting to meet your maker! :)
+Life was not worth living when you are waiting to meet your maker! :(

 Therefore I decided to get well again to get back on the water and the fairways.
 I formed a few strategies to heal my back pains and bad knee, all without operations.
 I am afraid of the knife.
 No one is going to cut me open and look inside.
 It took me one and a half years; but I am back sailing again this month!

 As soon as I sold my trailer yacht in April 2015, I regretted it.
 In May, I bought a kayak to get back on the water to get strong enough to do what I enjoyed doing most, sailing.
 I rowed the kayak three times a week, to strengthen my shoulders and back.
 At the same time I took early morning walks with Christine, my wife, for an hour every day.
 Simultaneously, I had acupuncture treatment two times a week and took Manuka honey every day with my cereals and Milo drinks, replacing white sugar.
 I also took gelatin for lubrication of my knee joint.
 Until now, I still could not figure out how the gelatin in my stomach found its way to that particular knee; but my knee is now pain free.
 That is good enough for me!